rllin/halo-wiki/RQA-analysis.md

 ## Trace

-the trace is simply the filtered signal, so the signal should have been rectified, band-passed, and notch filtered as described on the [[EMG]] page.
+The trace is simply the filtered signal, so the signal should have been rectified, band-passed, and notch filtered as described on the [[EMG]] page.

 ## Embedding Dimension (ed)